hurtadosanti/BehavioralCloning/README.md

 Overview
 ---

+This repository contains a solution to the Behavioral Cloning Project.

+In this project, we use deep neural networks and convolutional neural networks to clone driving behavior.
+We train, validate and test a model using Keras.
+The model outputs a steering angle to an autonomous vehicle.

 The goals of this project are the following:

 - Use the simulator to collect data of good driving behavior